luismidelgado/debi3es/README.md

 # debi3n
 Debian, i3wm.
 From scratch.
 Slighlty tuned.

-Caveat emptor: manual gear drive required for initial mise en place and for daily usage.
+Caveat emptor: linux manual gear driving required for the initial mise en place and for daily usage.

 ## Install debian for netinst firmware
 USB tether with a smartphone that has internet access.
 Saves a lot of initial WiFi headaches.
 You can sort out the WiFi later.